limsungjong/limsungjong/README.md

 <div>

   ## 🙌 About Me 🙌
-  Hi there!
-I'm Lim Sung Jong, a Web Developer.
+  👋 Hi there!
+I'm Lim Sung Jong, the <strong>Web Developer.</strong> </br>
+  Spring FrameWork using Java is the main tech. 💪  </br>
+  I like the front side and it is Fun, so i'm also learning JavaScript and React 😎

   I'm